Is There a Difference Between Flexibility & Mobility?

 - 2 min read

-You may consider yourself someone who just isn’t flexible, that’s just how it is.
-Unfortunately that also means your mobility is limited.
-That’s when it starts to affect your everyday life, the small movements in the day.
+You may consider yourself someone who just isn’t flexible and that’s just how it is.
+Unfortunately, that also means your mobility is limited.
+Your everyday life starts to be affected, the small movements you make throughout the day are harder than they should be or that they used to be.
 Lack of flexibility and in turn mobility will have an impact on posture, movement and can increase your risk of injury.
-Your central nervous system is kind of like your body’s security guard, it tries to keep you safe.

 What impacts flexibility?